rtolefree1/WorkDayCalendar/README.md

 The following is Errors or updates that is needed in code:

-* Code is not recursive
+* Code is not following the DRY principle.
+Working that after all is working correctly.

 * Still need to work on the colors for the timeblock (past, present future)